CSE120-030/Web-based-Multi-Platform-Open-Source-Speech-Recording-App-for-Brain-Health/README.md

 ### Requirements
+1. Python 3+ is required to run on this project
-- python packages required to run the project:
+2. python packages required to run the project:

 	```python
 	flask